Introduction to Vision System Components

 Increased throughput, higher quality, and lower costs are key drivers for automated inspection in manufacturing.
 Manual inspection can be slow, prone to errors, and often impossible considering the product size, lighting conditions, or line speed.
 Most manufacturers use automated machine vision because it’s more well-suited to repetitive inspection tasks.
 Machine vision is faster, more objective, and works continuously.
 Systems can inspect hundreds or even thousands of parts per minute, and provide more consistent and reliable inspection results--24 hours a day, 7 days a week.
 Machine vision can also collect data for process control and improvement downstream.

 So while the business need for machine vision may not be a tough decision, selecting the correct components for a machine vision platform can be.
 Choosing the right machine vision platform generally depends on the application’s requirements, including development environment, capability, architecture, and cost.
-Machine vision implementation comes on several physical platforms, including PC-based systems, vision controllers designed for 3D and multi-camera 2D applications, standalone vision systems, simple vision sensors, and image-based barcode readers.
+Machine vision implementation platforms can vary, including PC-based systems, vision controllers designed for 3D and multi-camera 2D applications, standalone vision systems, simple vision sensors, and image-based barcode readers.

 In this series, we’ll be exploring the many components of a machine vision system—from lighting, lenses, image sensors, controllers, vision tools, and communications protocols—to help buyers make an informed choice.